grafviktor/goto/README.md

 * User input validators do not exist;
 * There is no confirmation dialog when you delete an existing item from the database;
-* On Windows platform, when ssh session exits with non-zero code the application UI breaks;
 * Maybe some other things as the utility hasn't even reached a stable version.

 ## 6. Changelog ##